 4. Take the kayak for a test paddle

-After giving a kayak a thorough inspection, it is extremely important to take it for a paddle.
+Perhaps the best piece of advice for how to buy a used kayak is to take it for a paddle.
 You wouldn’t want to purchase a car without driving it, and the same should be true for your kayak.

 While obvious impediments to a kayak’s seaworthiness like major gouges or holes will be clear from the once-over, a test paddle can indicate other problems and give you an idea of how the kayak feels for you.
 If a seller refuses to let you take the kayak for a paddle, you may want to consider why.

 - Is the seating comfortable?
 Would it continue to be comfortable if you were kayaking all day?

 - Are your legs falling asleep?
 Do your hips and knees feel comfortable with the amount of space you have?